Weekdays 9:30am - 7pm.

 1. Not Saving Up

-I’m not sure about the rest of you, but I’ve definitely gotten more kiam (aka stingy) after my allowance stopped coming in, and I needed to take on the role of being a financially-independent adult.
-From phone to credit card bills, I find myself looking at the now-useless items I splurged on in my younger years with disdain.
+I'm not sure about the rest of you, but I've definitely gotten more kiam (aka stingy) since my allowance stopped coming in, and I've had to take on the role of a financially independent adult.

 2. Not Taking Care Of Our Skin